 In 1988, Mary and several colleagues founded The Education Group, an independent school search, placement, and consulting firm.
-Under Mary’s leadership, The Education Group has developed a number of leading edge projects to address issues of concern within independent schools.
-A major portion of her activities have involved working with Trustees and Heads of Schools in leadership searches.
-In addition to the firm’s successful teacher and administrative placement services, The Education Group instituted a leadership initiative to identify and mentor prospective school heads.
-Another of the firm’s initiatives, the McMurry Fellowship, focused on diversity enrichment for faculties and has brought candidates of color to independent schools through a semester or year-long immersion as a teacher and/or administrative intern.
+Under Mary’s leadership, The Education Group developed a number of leading edge projects to address issues of concern within independent schools, such as a leadership initiative to identify and mentor prospective school heads and the McMurry Fellowship, which focused on diversity enrichment for faculties.

 Mary is a past trustee of The College Board.
-During her Board tenure, she was involved in the publication of one of the Board’s major educational statements titled “What students Need to Know and Be Able to do,” a study which has shaped the College Board’s work in development of the Pre- AP programs in middle schools.
+During her tenure, she was involved in the publication of one of the Board’s major educational statements titled “What students Need to Know and Be Able to do,” a study which has shaped the College Board’s work in development of the Pre- AP programs in middle schools.
 She is a past member of the National Association of College Admissions Counselors and served as the first President of the Texas Association of College Admissions Counselors.
-In addition to her work with these major educational associations, Mary has been a trustee of several independent schools and currently serves on the Advisory Committee of a large independent school in Dallas.
+In addition to her work with these major educational associations, Mary has been an advisor and trustee for several independent schools.

 She received her Bachelor of Arts degree from Randolph-Macon Woman's College (now Randolph College) and her Masters from Northwestern University.
 Other previous work includes serving as Director of Admissions/Assistant Dean at Foxcroft School; Assistant Head, Director of Residence, and Director of College Counseling at The Hockaday School in Dallas, TX; and Headmistress of The Agnes Irwin School in Rosemont, PA.